CodesOfSachin/JavaScript-Revision/10_classes_and_oop/notes.md

 # Javascript prototypes

 - Behavior of javascript is prototypal
-- Prototype gives us to use  new keybowrd, classes, this keyword and prototypal inheritence or inheritence.
+- Prototype gives us to use  new keybowrd, classes, this keyword and prototypal inheritance or inheritance.
 - this keyword does not work in arrow functions